 Teachers and members came from diverse backgrounds, and included both men and women.
 Belzebuub emphasized the equality of the sexes in his teachings, and this principle was exemplified in the Movement’s administration, with female members holding senior positions on boards (women served as treasurers in both Australia and the USA for example) and taking up various management roles.
-The directors of a separate publishing company that printed Mark Pritchard’s books were also women who were members of The Gnostic Movement.
+The directors of a separate publishing company that printed Mark’s books were also women who were members of The Gnostic Movement.

 Many of the volunteers were skilled professionals with successful careers in a variety of different fields, and the breadth of their skills was one of the reasons the Movement was able to produce websites, videos, graphical design material, and other work to a high standard.
 The Movement also provided an opportunity for people to upskill and gain valuable work experience from volunteering; the skills and work experience people acquired directly boosted some people’s careers.

 Volunteering in The Gnostic Movement could be an enriching experience; people made friends, learned new skills and worked together in a supportive and friendly environment.
 Volunteers tended to be caring and friendly people, committed to making a positive impact in the world, so it is not surprising that the vast majority reported having a positive experience.
-Many former volunteers who choose to move on to other things in their life continued to maintain close friendships with their former colleagues after leaving.
+Many former volunteers who chose to move on to other things in their life continued to maintain close friendships with their former colleagues after leaving.
 They were decent considerate people who treated their colleagues respectfully, both while they were in the organization and after leaving.
 Only a tiny handful of disgruntled individuals bucked that trend and resorted to the hurtful behavior of denigrating their former colleagues after leaving.